TheMvvmGuys/FindMyGames/README.md

 ## Release
 We are far from a working release yet, however we are trying to speed the production procedure as much as we can.

+## Updates

+### Oct.
+2019
+Hey there all.
+We, at TheMvvmGuys, are busy with our own side-projects.
+We deeply thank our followers, and hope to complete this project in the future!

+- TheMulti0